python/mypy/README.md

 Compiled version of mypy
 ------------------------

-We have built an compiled version of mypy using the [mypyc compiler](https://github.com/python/mypy/tree/master/mypyc) for mypy-annotated Python code.
+We have built a compiled version of mypy using the [mypyc compiler](https://github.com/python/mypy/tree/master/mypyc) for mypy-annotated Python code.
 It is approximately 4 times faster than interpreted mypy and is available (and the default) for 64-bit